 Adapted from Minnesota Manual for Accommodations for Students with Disabilities in Instruction and Assessment.
 Questions are based in part on questions and content from NCLD's Parent Advocacy Brief NCLB: Determining Appropriate Assessment Accommodations for Students with Disabilities, and Testing Students with Disabilities: Practical Strategies for Complying With District and State Requirements, 2nd ed.
 (2003), by Martha Thurlow, Judy Elliott, and James Ysseldyke.

 Tool 5: Accommodations Use in the Classroom

-Use this chart to track different a aspects of how a st tudent uses an acco ommodation in your classroom m.
-This will help in form decision mak ing on assessment accommodations.
+Student Date Use this chart to track different aspects of how your classroom.
+This will help inform decision